 UNIQUE SELLING PROPOSITION.

-A Value Proposition often touches upon the point of differentiation with competitors but is also considers the broader value being delivered.
-This has some overlap to the Unique Value Proposition aka Unique Selling Proposition model, which specifically focuses on that point of difference as the key point of value.
+A Value Proposition often touches upon the point of differentiation with competitors but it also considers the broader value being delivered.
+This has some overlap with the Unique Value Proposition aka Unique Selling Proposition model, which specifically focuses on that point of difference as the key point of value.

 THE VALUE PROPOSITION CANVAS.

 The Value Proposition Canvas, captured in the image at the top of this page, was created by Alex Osterwalder from Strategyzer and has become a popular tool when developing a Value Proposition.
 It aligns with Strategyzer’s Business Model Canvas, which explores broader business viability.

 Customer segment.
 Fill this section out first based on an analysis of your target audience.
 The sections include:

 Jobs to be done.
 This captures what your customers want to achieve and, according to Osterwalder, might include functional jobs and basic tasks that customers want to do, like getting healthy or buying groceries; or Social Jobs that are about impressing others, such as looking good or being able to deliver a great presentation.